Every professional displayed on Counselling Directory has been independently

 **I am currently offering therapy online and in person.
 When working in person, I have a process in place to help keep each other safe in relation to COVID-19.**

 Is life feeling too difficult for you right now?
 Maybe you're struggling with anxiety or experiencing relationship issues or just not feeling 'quite right'?
 Whatever is going on for you I would like to help.

-My aim is to provide you with a 1-2-1 Counselling space where you feel safe enough to explore what is going on for you and, from this, create positive change for yourself.
+My aim is to provide you with a 1-2-1 therapy space where you feel safe enough to explore what is going on for you and, from this, create positive change for yourself.

 I find that the experience of being truly heard is so often missing from our lives – therefore feeling listened to, and understood, can provide fresh insight that helps bring about deeper personal understanding.

 This, in turn, can lead us to see our difficulties more clearly and help us make changes that enable us to manage our lives more happily and successfully.

 I have been practicing as a counsellor & pyschotherapist since 2009 and I’ve completed specialist online training in order to provide Online Therapy.
 I have gained my BACP accreditation.
 I am a Person-centred counsellor & psychotherapist – this means that I believe that you are unique and you have the innate ability to grow towards your own full potential.
 Beyond individual therapeutic work, I completed training in working with groups in 2011 and since then I have worked with groups of young people, groups of therapy students and groups of adults within an NHS setting.

 I didn’t take a direct career path into counselling.
 I spent many years working in the IT industry before deciding that I needed a new direction in my life – I signed up for an introductory counselling course and sought my own personal counselling – the experience was transformative.
 My initial training, and my positive experience as a counselling client, motivated me to proceed further and complete my full counselling and psychotherapy training.